 ‘A great idea…and I was impressed by the shortlist.’

 1) The title of Best One Shot Movie 2017.

 2) A UK film will win the title of Best UK One Shot Movie 2017.

 3) The chance for your film to be seen by key figures in the film industry.

-4) The selected finalists will be screened in September 2017 at a central London venue.
+4) The selected finalists will be screened on October 13th 2017 at The Covent Garden Hotel

 5) Other prizes to be announced shortly.